gyulanemeth/bluefox.email/docs/integrations/zapier.md

 In these actions, you will be asked to provide the contact email and select the subscription list.
 ![screenshot of bluefox email subscribe contact to list action in zapier](./zapier-subscribe-contact-to-list-action.webp)

+After setting up the action, click "Continue" to test it.
+If the test is successful, you can turn on your Zap to start automating your workflows.

 ### Additional Resources